 - Reasons: A wide array of universities offering agriculture programs, immersive practicum experience, international scholarships

 Home to many of the world’s finest universities, the United States is a popular destination for studying agriculture.
 While most take up more popular courses such as engineering and business, not a lot know that the United States is an excellent destination for those who wish to major in agriculture.

-For one, there are a handful of universities that offer various programs, such as agricultural economics, agricultural engineering, agricultural education, and agriculture science, to name a few.
+For one, a handful of universities offer various programs, such as agricultural economics, agricultural engineering, agricultural education, and agriculture science, to name a few.
 They also offer immersive practicum experiences through study abroad programs or alternative break trips.

 For deserving students, institutions such as the University of Georgia offer international scholarships as well.

 - Reasons: Various world-class universities offering agricultural degrees, vast agricultural lands for practical education